 Here’s how it works:

 You commit to running (or walking – no judgment here) a 5K, and then you recruit 5 of your best friends to do it with you.
-Then you all get together (but stay apart) and sometime within the 10-week time frame, you each (at a distance) log a 5K.
-You submit your results and then we give you props (sorry, did you think we were going to say that you get a finisher’s medal? #BlingIsBadForTheEnvironment HOWEVER, for the first 45 people to register, we DO have snazzy commemorative pint glasses that we will either mail to you or let you pick up in person (eventually).
+Then you all get together (but stay apart) and sometime between now and June 5, you each (at a distance) log a 5K.
+You submit your results and then we give you props (sorry, did you think we were going to say that you get a finisher’s medal? #BlingIsBadForTheEnvironment HOWEVER, for the first 40 people to register, we DO have snazzy commemorative pint glasses that we will either mail to you or let you pick up in person (eventually).
 Don’t worry, we’ll keep track.
 Also, did we mention that this is a Nugget Alaskan Outfitter Cup (NAOC) race?
 No?
 Well, now you know.

 Kids can participate, too!

 Do you find yourself at home with pesky but lovable miniature people?
 Looking for something for them to do?
 Well, great news!
 You can bring your sticky little friends along with you on your 5K!